thiagoalves-dev/thiagoalves.dev/content/posts/en-us/laravel-storage-saving-files-on-aws-s3.md

 **Preview**

-There are several ways to access files on S3: through download, temporary addresses, etc. This will also vary depending on the access permissions configured on the bucket.
+There are several ways to access files on S3: through download, temporary addresses, etc. This also varies depending on the access permissions that are configured on the bucket.

-Below, I have given an example of a route where I pass the name of the file I want to access and, in the controller, redirect it to a temporary address, then it is possible to see the image I uploaded.
+Below, I share an example of a route where I pass the file name that I want to access and, in the controller, I redirect it to a temporary address, then it is possible to see the image I uploaded.

 ```php